Bachelor of Arts in Music

 INSTRUCTION ON INSTRUMENT OR VOICE

-Major Ensembles Requirements–Options (must be repeated)12
+Major Ensembles Requirements–Options (must be repeated and taken concurrently with applied lessons)24

 MARCHING BAND